Skip to content

 • Voice Recognition issues;

-• Screen-Reader reading issues with Status Messages;
+• Landmark issues with forms;

 • Screen-Reader reading issues with Interactive Forms;